roytang/blog/content/post/2019/02/it-might-have-been.md

 If only I knew what I knew now.

+If only I had fought harder for it.

 If only I could speak to her again one last time.

 If only I realized what it all meant.